luiscoco/Linux_install_GNOME_GUI_Desktop_Ubuntu/README.md

-# How to install Linux GNOME GUI Desktop in a virtual machine AWS EC2
+# How to install Linux GNOME GUI Desktop in a virtual machine AWS EC2 with Ubuntu image

 https://posintech.com/give-your-linux-desktop-a-clean-look/